guojiex/expire_cache/README.md

 https://github.com/flutter/flutter/issues/26759

-Because this is related to search, it is valuable to expire the cache after a preiod of time, to give user fresh search result.
+Because this is related to search, it is valuable to expire the cache after a period of time, to give user fresh search result.
 And this is the goal for this package, to develop an expire by fix time cache.

 ## Getting Started